cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 The `CallsInPlace(lambda, kind)` effect allows you to provide constraints on when/where/and how often the provided **lambda will be called**.

-Specifically this effect will imply that:
+Specifically, this effect will imply that:

 * `lambda` _will not be called after the call to owner-function is finished_.
 In other words, the `lambda` will be called locally and will not be deferred after the function returns.